Go Back Email LinkDownload PDF

 • Simmer until reduced by about half and slightly thickened, 5 to 7 minutes.

-• Off heat, swirl in the butter to finish the sauce and season with salt and pepper to taste.
+• Remove the pan from the heat and swirl in the butter to finish the sauce.
+Season with salt and pepper to taste.

 • Strain if you prefer a smoother sauce.
-Serve warm with sliced roast.
+Serve warm with the sliced ribeye roast.

 Notes